lizard-demon/bhopblox/README.md

 1. **Launch the app** from a Reddit post by clicking "Play" on the splash screen
 2. **Browse the 6 available voxel worlds** and enjoy the authentic Minecraft-style block interface with stone panels and pixelated styling
 3. **Select a voxel world** by clicking on it to see it highlighted in bright green with audio confirmation
-4. **Click "INITIALIZE WORLD"** to load the WebAssembly voxel engine infrastructure with world.dat integration
+4. **Click "INITIALIZE WORLD"** to load the WebAssembly voxel engine infrastructure
 5. **Experience the engine state** with immersive canvas display, block-themed background, and generative ambient music
 6. **Press ESC or click "◀ EXIT"** to return to the world selection interface